JeremyTBradshaw/MSGraphPSEssentials/README.md

 ## Next Steps

-ℹ**Up next:** I will be publishing the initial release to the PowerShell Gallery as v0.1.0.
-The only reason for the low version number is to give myself room to make incremental updates until I'm ready to unveil it as v1.0.0.
-I certainly feel as though it's ready for use anytime now though, so please don't hold back.

-Once the initial version of this module is publshed to the PoweShell Gallery, I hope to then start focusing on producing scripts that actually make use of this stuff, to drive some visibility into how/when/why to use this module.
+ℹ**Up next:** Now that the initial version of this module is published to the PowerShell Gallery, I will be focusing more on producing scripts that actually make use of this stuff, to drive some visibility into how/when/why to use this module.
+Samples will be included in this repo as well as documented in the wiki.
 Example ideas are:

 - (Done already) [Get-MailboxLargeItems.ps1](https://github.com/JeremyTBradshaw/PowerShell/blob/main/Get-MailboxLargeItems.ps1) / [New-LargeItemsSearchFolder.ps1](https://github.com/JeremyTBradshaw/PowerShell/blob/main/New-LargeItemsSearchFolder.ps1)
 - Script to reorganize large mailboxes into folders by year.
 This could be used by Outlook.com users and Exchange Online users alike, and for the latter, either admins for bulk-usage, or individual users.
 - Similar scripts, but for OneDrive / OneDrive for Business.
 - ...and more, along these lines.

+The next planned addition to the module itself will be a function to help with [batching bulk requests to the $batch MS Graph endpoint](https://docs.microsoft.com/en-us/graph/json-batching).
+I'm still deciding if this task would be better-suited to a script rather than a function in the module.
+Either way, I will be getting it done, have done so already in my own scripts, so it's just a matter of time before it's ready to be shared in its final form.

 ## References